 Ms. Aimee Gonzales, Executive Director of the PEMSEA Resource Facility (PRF), welcomed the participants on behalf of PEMSEA to the first biofouling and IAS workshop in the East Asian Seas (EAS) region.
 Ms. Gonzales emphasized the significance of the subject given the region's role in global shipping and ship building industry and as an important maritime and biodiversity corridor.
 Communities and industries in countries in the region are highly dependent in the marine environment particularly on the sectors of coastal fisheries, tourism and mariculture.
 She indicated that Philippines, Indonesia and Thailand are among the top 15 countries in global aquaculture production.
-She introduced PEMSEA as a regional coordination mechanism that was created by 11 countries in the EAS region and aims to foster healthy and resilient coasts and oceans through integrated management solutions and strategic partnership.
-She added that PEMSEA is the regional cooperation organization of the GloFouling Partnership Agreement and is pleased to jointly organize the regional awareness raising seminar on Biofouling Management and IAS together with IMO as the executing agency of the UNDP/GEF-funded GloFouling Partnership Project.
+She introduced PEMSEA as a regional coordination mechanism that was created by 11 countries in the EAS region and aims to foster healthy and resilient coasts and oceans through integrated management solutions and strategic partnerships.
+She added that PEMSEA is the regional cooperation organization of the GloFouling Partnership Agreement and IAS together with IMO as the executing agency of the UNDP/GEF-funded GloFouling Partnership Project.